Jean Sagbo

-Early life and career
+Biography

-Sagbo was born on May 10, 1959, in Cotonou in the southern coastal region of the Republic of Dahomey.
+Sagbo was born on 10 May 1959, in Cotonou in the southern coastal region of the Republic of Dahomey.
 He immigrated to the USSR in 1982 to study economics in Moscow.
-He married a woman from Novozavidovo, a town of approximately 10,000 people located 100 km north of Moscow, and moved there in 1989.
-He has two children.
-During his first year in Novozavidovo, Tver Oblast his then four-year-old son Maxim was spat upon.
-Sagbo completed his studies in 1984, after that, he went back to Benin but was arrested upon arrival because of his legal status in Russia as well as his political beliefs and he spent 3 years in detention but the Russians secured his release when they heard about the persecution.
-Sagbo confronted the spitter and eventually other onlookers supported Sagbo.
-Racial attacks have taken place numerous times in Russia, 49 times in Moscow in one year according to an advocacy group.
-Sagbo speaks in French-African accented Russian.
+He settled in Novozavidovo, a town of approximately 10,000 people located 100 km north of Moscow, in 1989.
+During his first year in Novozavidovo, his then four-year-old son Maxim was spat upon.
+Sagbo completed his studies in 1984, and after that, he went back to Benin, but was arrested upon arrival because of his legal status in Russia as well as his political beliefs.
+He spent three years in detention, but the Russians secured his release when they heard about the persecution.
+Sagbo confronted the spitter, and eventually other onlookers supported Sagbo.
+Sagbo spoke in French-African-accented Russian.

-About 10 years prior to his first election, he organized a volunteer effort for an annual garbage collection day.
+About ten years prior to his first election, he organized a volunteer effort for an annual garbage collection day.
 He also planted flowers and cleaned streets in front of his home without pay.

 As a councilor, Sagbo collected donations to turn dilapidated lots between buildings into parks.
 Sagbo was elected in 2010.
-He has expressed annoyance at being referred to as "Russia's Obama" because the two are both merely black.
+He expressed annoyance at being referred to as "Russia's Obama" because the two are both merely black.
 The position of councilor is unpaid.

 Sagbo has been quoted as saying "Novozavidovo is dying...this is my home, my town.
 We can't live like this."
 Vyacheslav Arakelov, the mayor of Novozavidovo said: "His skin is black but he is Russian inside...the way he cares about this place, only a Russian can care."

+Personal life and death

+Sagbo was married to Svetlana, a resident of Novozavidovo, and had two children.
+He died in late December 2024 at the age of 65 and was buried in Savi, Benin, on 21 January 2025.